galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >    > <question-title></question-title>
 >    >
 >    > ```
->    > AnnData object with n_obs × n_vars = 112551 × 5006
+>    > AnnData object with n_obs × n_vars = 10810 × 5006
 >    > ```
 >    >
->    > What do the two numbers refer to, and do they agree with the published metrics for this dataset?
+>    > What do the two numbers refer to, and how do they relate to the published metrics for this dataset?
 >    >
 >    > > <solution-title></solution-title>
 >    > >
 >    > > `n_obs` is the number of segmented cells and `n_vars` the number of measured genes.
+The gene count matches the published panel size exactly: the development panel targets 5,006 genes ({% cite TenXSkinMelanoma %}), and cropping a region removes cells, never genes.
+The cell count does not match the published 112,551, and should not: that figure is for the whole section, and we are working inside a window holding 10,810 of them, or 9.6%.
+> >
-10x Genomics reports 112,551 cells detected for this section, and the development panel targets 5,006 genes, so both match exactly ({% cite TenXSkinMelanoma %}).
-Checking this before going further is a cheap way to catch a conversion that has silently dropped or duplicated an element.
+> > Checking both numbers before going further is a cheap way to catch a crop that silently selected the wrong area, which is easy to do when the coordinate units are ambiguous.
 >    > >
 >    > {: .solution}
 >    >